percona/percona-monitoring-plugins/docs/cacti/mongodb-templates.rst

 Installation
 ============

-Once the :ref:`cacti_ssh_setup` is working, confirm that you can login to MongoDB from with the "mongo" cli tool.
+Once the SSH connection is working, confirm that you can login to MongoDB from with the "mongo" cli tool.
 From this tool, confirm that the ``serverStatus`` command is present by running::